 Ear syringing to clear earwax

 This may irritate the delicate lining of the ear canal and cause inflammation.
-Earwax is protective of the ear canal, and if too little is left it is easier for infection to take hold.
+Earwax is protective of the ear canal, and if too little is left it is easier for a bacterial infection to take hold.

 Middle ear infections